 If you are experimenting with different wireless network configurations, you may wonder when is router latency a problem.
 The best routers, after all, can experience latency when pressed to the limits.
-What causes router latency and what are the ramifications?
+Latency is the amount of time it takes for data to travel from the sender to the receiver.
+As such, low latency is important for a strong connection.
+So, what causes router latency, and what are the ramifications?
 Keep reading to find out.

 Latency refers to the amount of time it takes a router to deliver a wireless signal to a connected device.
 In other words, it refers to the time from when the sender sends information to when the receiver gets the information.